Noma Chef's New Spot Is More Fun Than the World's Best Restaurant

 The service is informal yet attentive, and you could have a very good time without even getting stuck into the wines, which range in price from 300 kroner to 850 kroner a bottle.

 The idea of 108 is that people should be able to wander in and just have a dish or two.
 Walk-ins are welcome and reservations aren’t taken months in advance.
-But my guess is that this neighbourhood restaurant may become an international destination.
+But my guess is that this neighborhood restaurant may become an international destination.

 Better get there fast.